Ultimate Guide to Software as a Medical Device (SaMD)

 There’s one more wrinkle in the decision-making process for a new submission: artificial intelligence (AI).

-AI is one of the fastest growing technologies being applied to medical devices.
-According to the MedTech Industry Benchmark Report, a quarter of respondents are including AI in their products.
-This includes machine learning (ML), a subset of AI that has exploded in use across many industries in recent years.
+AI is one of the fastest growing technologies being applied to medical devices, and that includes machine learning (ML), a subset of AI that has exploded in use across many industries in recent years.

 Machine learning refers to an algorithm that has the ability to change or improve its outputs as it “learns” from an increasing amount of inputs.
 The more data an ML algorithm receives, the more accurate its results can become.